ShahNafis/learning-ghidra/docs/tutorials/first-tutorial/first-tutorial.md

 ## Key information

-- Make sure Ghidra detects the format and other information correctly.
+- Make sure Ghidra detects the format and other information correctly when importing a file (Check step #2 ).
 - Try and help the decompiler by fixing method signatures and variable names/types.
-Always fix the main method with `int main (int argc, char** argv)`.
+Always fix the main method with `int main (int argc, char** argv)`, check step #10.

 ## What I did